 After receiving his undergraduate degree from the University of Iowa, Stuart Higgins graduated from Drake Law School in 2011.
 He founded the Higgins Law Firm, PLLC, where he handles employment law, personal injury, medical negligence, and criminal defense cases.
 Higgins is admitted to practice in Iowa, the Northern District of Iowa, and the Southern District of Iowa.
 He has served on the Board of Governors of the Iowa Association for Justice since 2015.
 He also serves on the legal grievance committee of the Des Moines branch of the NAACP.

 Tony James received his undergraduate degree in Economics from Lyon College in Batesville, Ark., and his law degree from Drake University in 2008.
 He served as an associate attorney for Bradshaw, Fowler, Proctor & Fairgrave, and has nearly a decade of experience in the financial services sector, the majority of which was in compliance and risk management.
-He currently supports a policy governance program in the home mortgage industry.
+He currently supports a regulatory program in corporate compliance in the financial industry.
 James remains a licensed attorney and is active in public government, currently serving as the mayor of Granger, Iowa.

 Kristy Latta is an attorney at Ahlers & Cooney, P.C., in Des Moines, Iowa.
 She is a member of the law firm’s education law practice area and primarily works with public school district clients.
 Latta graduated with distinction from the University of Iowa in 2002 and earned her JD with high honors from Drake Law School in 2005 (Order of the Coif).
 While in law school, she participated in law review and served as a teacher’s assistant for the legal research and writing program.
 Latta is a frequent speaker at school law seminars and has been an instructor at Iowa State University's Iowa School Business Management Academy and Viterbo University.